som-shahlab/ehrshot-benchmark/README.md

 ## Downloading Assets

-You will need to separately download several assets that we cannot redistribute publicly on Github: the dataset itself, the weights of the pre-trained model we benchmark, and the Athena OHDSI Ontology.
+You will need to separately download several assets that we cannot redistribute publicly on Github: the dataset itself, the weights of the pre-trained foundation model we benchmark, and the Athena OHDSI Ontology.

 ### Dataset + Foundation Model (CLMBR)